tflowers15/galaxy-training-material/topics/microbiome/tutorials/dunnart_metabarcoding/tutorial.md

 >
 > > <comment-title>Primers</comment-title>
 > >
 > > The primers specified are the Earth Microbiome Project (EMP) 16S V4 primers (515F (Parada)– 806R (Apprill) targeting the v4 region of the bacterial 16S rRNA gene), which correspond to *this* specific experiment.
-Unless you are using these exact primers for your experiment, you need to adapt the code accordingly.
+Unless you are using these exact primers for your experiment, you will need to replace the `Custom 5’ adapter sequence` with the primers used in your experiment.
 > >
 > {: .comment}
 >